Do you want to get a better sense of your financial health now?

 Related Post: Saving For Retirement In Your 20s

-Use the ratios to see where you stand relative to your financial goals and make changes to how you save, spend, borrow, and invest.
+Use the ratios to see where you stand relative to your financial goals and change how you save, spend, borrow, and invest.

 Thank you for reading!

 Let us know what ratios you find most useful.
 Do you know of a ratio we missed and should include?
-Please let us.
+Please let us know.
 We would like to hear from you.

 With a passion for investing and personal finance, I began The Cents of Money to help and teach others.
 My experience as an equity analyst, professor, and mom provide me with unique insights about money and wealth creation and a desire to share with you.